 Looking at roofs from a “green” point of view, the best roof or shaded structure one can construct would be a cape reed thatch roof.
 The structure is of timber poles storing CO₂ for the life of the building.
 The thatch does the same, with an added benefit: cape reed is not perennial, meaning that unless it is harvested and preserved, the plant dies, releasing its CO₂ into the atmosphere.
 By using the thatch in a roof, the CO₂ is locked in for years (our installations in the Middle East can last as long as 50 years).

-So if you want to contribute to saving the world and make the most of your garden, promote the thatching industry.
+So if you want to contribute to saving the world and make the most of your garden, promote the thatching industry and sustainable shading.
 Not only does it store CO₂; as the demand for reed increases, a greater area of land will be put under cultivation, helping the environment and more harvesters will also get involved looking after patches of land, especially as their livelihood depends on it.

 Protect the environment by incorporating sustainable shading into your lifestyle.
 A more thoughtful choice of building materials is a good first step.